 For information about clinical trials sponsored by private sources, in the main, contact: www.centerwatch.com

-Saal HM.
-Russell-Silver Syndrome.
-In: Management of Genetic Syndromes, Cassidy SB, Allanson JE, editors.
-2010 John Wiley & Sons, Hoboken, NJ. pp. 717-726.
+Wakeling E. Silver-Russell Syndrome.
+In: Management of Genetic Syndromes, 4th edition, Cassidy SB, Allanson JE, editors.
+John Wiley & Sons, Hoboken, NJ; 2010:717-726.

 Jones KL.
 Ed.
 Smith’s Recognizable Patterns of Human Malformation.
 6th ed.
 W. B. Saunders Co., Philadelphia, PA; 2006:92.

 Van Allen MI.
 Russell-Silver Syndrome.
 NORD Guide to Rare Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
 2003:245-246.